Data-driven agriculture has the potential to transform the UK’s farming sector.

 Monitoring climate conditions

 Weather stations that are equipped with smart sensors can collect data on weather conditions and send this information to the farmer.
-This information can then be analysed by special software, providing the farmer with a detailed forecast that can assist in avoiding crop losses.
+This information can then be analysed by a special software, providing the farmer with a detailed forecast that can assist in avoiding crop losses.

 Greenhouse automation refers to an installed system with multiple sensors.
 These systems allow farmers to monitor the conditions and parameters within a greenhouse, giving them the ability to automatically adjust equipment to provide the most appropriate condition for each greenhouse.